BuildCraft/BuildCraftGuide/README.md

 ### The better way

-This is identical to the simple way, but uses a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link#Overview) rather than copying the folder across.
+This is identical to the simple way, but uses a symbolic link ([wikipedia](https://en.wikipedia.org/wiki/Symbolic_link#Overview)) rather than copying the folder across.
 (This saves time when testing out changes to the git repository, as modifications to the git-tracked directory will also update the symbolic linked directory).

 Note that a symbolic link is *not* the same as a windows shortcut, as they work in different ways.